stevensona/monod/doc/templates.md

 [Fragments](https://github.com/hakimel/reveal.js#fragments) are used to highlight individual elements on a slide.
-You can use the `{fragment}` special notation below any sentence or paragraph, and it will become a fragment.
+You can use the `{fragment}` special notation underneath any sentence or paragraph, and it will become a fragment.

 ``` markdown
 ---